-Authorisation of Financial Statements: The Financial Statements were authorized for issue in accordance with a resolution of the directors on 30th June, 2022.
+Authorisation of Financial Statements: The Financial Statements were authorized for issue in accordance with a resolution of the directors on 27th May, 2023.

 The preparation of the financial statements of the Company in accordance with Indian Accounting Standards (Ind-AS) requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets, liabilities and the accompanying disclosures along with contingent liabilities at the date of the financial statements.
 These estimates are based upon management's best knowledge of current events and actions; however, uncertainty about these assumptions and estimates could result in outcomes that may require adjustment to the carrying amounts of assets or liabilities in future periods.
 Appropriate revisions in estimates are made as management becomes aware of changes in circumstances surrounding the estimates.
-Revisions in estimates are revised in any future periods affected.
+Revisions in estimates are recognized prospectively in the financial statements in the period in which the estimates are revised in any future periods affected.